serverless/serverless-helpers-py/README.md

 import serverless_helpers

 # all .env files are loaded into the environment
+# This is optional if you are using serverless v0.5 or later, because it
+# automatically loads variables without help
 serverless_helpers.load_envs(__file__)

 # Loads stack outputs into environment variables as `SERVERLESS_CF_[output name]`